Friday, 31 July 2015

 Lupins, lava and lagoons

-After a restful night's sleep in Reykjavik we were up bright and early, ready for our trip to the Blue Lagoon.
+After a restful night's sleep in Reykjavik the three of us were up bright and early, ready for our trip to the Blue Lagoon.
 As an aficionado of swimming outdoors and hot springs I have wanted to visit this place for years and it did not disappoint!

 Long haul to Reykjavik